hyperspace-labs/amp/README.md

 - __general-purpose__: Be generic enough for practicality in all applications
 - __interoperable__: Be able to be used among varying standards (93, 08, etc.) without breaking existing built-in functionalities

 ## Usage

+> __Note__: The set of VHDL packages found under Amp should be mapped to the `nano` library.

-After installing Amp and adding it as a dependency in your local project's Orbit.toml file, use the package wherever necessary:
+After installing Amp and adding it as a dependency in your local ip's Orbit.toml file, use the package for your next design unit:

 ``` vhdl
 library ieee;